mahaloz/Script-Kiddy/README.md

 ```bash
 ./get_files.sh <Assignment Number> <Number of files of input/output>
 ```
 Usually the input/output file amount will be 4.
-An example rum on assignment 1 would be:
+An example run on assignment 1 would be:
 ```bash
 ./get_files.sh 1 4
 ```